matijapiskorec/archlinux-usb/ssh.md

 ssh-keygen -t rsa
 ```

-Copy the generated key to server (if you have more keys then specify a key with `-i` option):
+Copy the generated key to server (if you have more keys then specify a key with `-i` option, otherwise all keys will be added!):
 ```
 ssh-copy-id user@host
 ```